wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Alert when operations anomalies are detected</strong> so that you can respond appropriately if necessary.

-   * <strong>Validate the achievement of outcomes and the effectiveness of KPIs and metrics</strong> - Create a business-level view of your operations activities to help you determine if you are satisfying needs and to identify areas that need improvement to reach business goals.
+   * <strong>Validate the achievement of outcomes and the effectiveness of KPIs and metrics</strong> - Create a business-level view of  operations activities to help you determine if you are satisfying needs and to identify areas that need improvement to reach business goals.
 Validate the effectiveness of KPIs and metrics and revise them if necessary.

 9. How do you manage workload and operations events?

    * <strong>Use processes for event, incident, and problem management</strong> - Have processes to address observed events, events that require intervention (incidents), and events that require intervention and either recur or cannot currently be resolved (problems).
-Use these processes to mitigate the impact of these events on the business and your customers by ensuring timely and appropriate responses.
+Use these processes to mitigate the impact of these events on the business and customers by ensuring timely and appropriate responses.

    * <strong>Have a process per alert</strong> - Have a well-defined response (runbook or playbook), with a specifically identified owner, for any event for which you raise an alert.
 This ensures effective and prompt responses to operations events and prevents actionable events from being obscured by less valuable notifications.

    * <strong>Prioritize operational events based on business impact</strong> - Ensure that when multiple events require intervention, those that are most significant to the business are addressed first.
 For example, impacts can include loss of life or injury, financial loss, or damage to reputation or trust.

-   * <strong>Define escalation paths</strong> - Define escalation paths in your runbooks and playbooks, including what triggers escalation, and procedures for escalation.
+   * <strong>Define escalation paths</strong> - Define escalation paths in runbooks and playbooks, including what triggers escalation, and procedures for escalation.
 Specifically identify owners for each action to ensure effective and prompt responses to operations events.

-   * <strong>Enable push notifications</strong> - Communicate directly with your users (for example, with email or SMS) when the services they use are impacted, and again when the services return to normal operating conditions, to enable users to take appropriate action.
+   * <strong>Enable push notifications</strong> - Communicate directly with users (for example, with email or SMS) when the services they use are impacted, and again when the services return to normal operating conditions, to enable users to take appropriate action.

    * <strong>Communicate status through dashboards</strong> - Provide dashboards tailored to their target audiences (for example, internal technical teams, leadership, and customers) to communicate the current operating status of the business and provide metrics of interest.